boyac/boyac/README.md

 **Little About Me**

 My journey into quantitative analysis and investment research began early, sparked by my fascination with a 286 model computer in second grade.
 Over the years, I've gained experience in equities, bonds, alternative investments, and risk management, working within global financial institutions.
-My self-taught coding skills have also been useful to professionals in fintech and medical industries."
+My self-taught coding skills have also been useful to professionals in fintech and medical industries.